Trump Administration Will Let States Require People To Work For Medicaid

 But opponents to tying Medicaid to work argue that good health leads to the ability to hold down a job.

 "Access to Medicaid makes it easier for people to look for work and obtain employment," says Suzanne Wikle of the Center for Law and Social Policy.
-"A so-called 'work requirement' does not support work, but instead puts a critical support for work at risk."
+"A so-called work requirement does not support work but instead puts a critical support for work at risk."

 Ten states — Arizona, Arkansas, Indiana, Kansas, Kentucky, Maine, New Hampshire, North Carolina, Utah and Wisconsin — have already filed applications with CMS to add work requirements to their Medicaid programs.